warrenk0126/WK-CS-Quiz/README.md

 ## Author

-This JavaScript Quiz application was developed by [Your Name].
+This JavaScript Quiz application was developed by Warren Kim.

 ## License